BenjaminIsaac0111/SLT/README.md

 Contributions to this project are welcome.
 Please ensure to follow the existing coding style and add unit tests for any new or changed functionality.

 ## License
-Distributed under the MIT License.
+Distributed under the GPL-3.0 License.
 See LICENSE for more information.

 ## Authors
 Benjamin Isaac Wilson - benjamintaya0111@gmail.com